 Amazon S3 is schema-agnostic.
 It doesn’t care about data formats and structure – you can just store whatever data you want and it deals with it perfectly and at a low cost.
 It’s important to store the data in the lake in an optimal manner.
 For example: avoid small files and use the best optimal format for your use case (read more about dealing with small files on S3).

 While S3 is an excellent and low-cost option for storage, it doesn’t give you tools to manage schema, which means you’re not always sure exactly what’s going into your lake.
 Maintaining a schema layer on top of your data lake helps you maintain control and avoid “data swamp” scenarios.
-The solution for that is either to develop a schema management tool yourself or use off-the-shelf tools to do it such as Upsolver Data Lake ETL, which provides automatic schema on read.
-Read more about using schema discovery to explore streaming data.
+The solution for that is either to develop a schema management tool yourself or use off-the-shelf tools to do it such as Upsolver, which provides automatic schema-on-read.

 Data Preparation for Analytics

 So you have your data ingested into a data lake, and you know how it’s structured.
 Nice work!
 However, this is probably not the end of the task; you probably want to do something with your data, such as running analytics queries, running machine learning flows, or even just storing a subset of the data in a database.

 Here comes the transformation phase in the ETL process.
 As with every ETL, moving your data into a queryable state is a concern for the real-time use case as well.

 As we’ve previously seen, streaming data comes in several forms (such as hierarchical JSON) and shapes (such as various file formats: CSV, TSC, Parquet, AVRO, and so on).
 And a single stream of real-time data may change over time, as well.
 Since we are dealing with real-time data such changes might be frequent and could easily break your ETL pipeline.
-So for transforming your data you need either to use a data lake ETL tool such as Upsolver or code your own solution using Apache Spark, for example.
+So for transforming your data you need either to use a data pipeline tool such as Upsolver or code your own solution using Apache Spark, for example.